bright/new-www/content/blog/diving-into-alternative-marketplaces-coming-with-ios-17-4.md

 Theoretically, benefits are lower or zero commission from alternative marketplace owners and a simplified review process.
 We don’t know how strict Apple will be regarding the review and the commission will depend on the marketplace developer.
 The downside will be an obviously lower user base covering only users in the EU that will install alternative marketplace app.

-Although the technical side doesn’t look complicated, t**he business requirements for creating an alternative marketplace are high**.
+Although the technical side doesn’t look complicated, **the business requirements for creating an alternative marketplace are high**.
 Becoming an entitled marketplace developer requires meeting some strict requirements. **Due to the requirement of providing a stand-by letter for €1,000,000, this process will be reserved only for big players that can afford this.**

 Some companies have already announced that they will create their own marketplace apps.
 Despite some heavy criticism from Tim Sweeney, CEO of Epic Games, he mentioned that they will push to launch their Epic Games Store.